 It can also give you plenty of insight into customer behavior.
 For example, you might learn that a large portion of your client base likes to browse during late hours.
 You can include a night mode feature for your Ecommerce app or website, making it less of an eyesore to browse through it at night.
-Late-hour push notifications can also be scheduled to be sent out at night while some clients are browsing, featuring muted and soft colors.
+Late-hour SMS or push notifications can also be scheduled to be sent out at night while some clients are browsing, featuring muted and soft colors.

 Understand your audience’s shopping habits and tailor your omnichannel marketing to complement their user experience on your Ecommerce platform.